Sexiness in a bowl.

 - 1/4 cup vegan parmesan cheese (plus more for serving)

 - Fresh chopped parsley (optional // to garnish)

 - In a small saucepan, heat vegetable broth over medium heat.
 Once simmering, reduce heat to low to keep warm.

 - In the meantime, heat a large saucepan over medium heat.
-Once hot, add 1 Tbsp olive oil and mushrooms.
-Season with a pinch each salt and pepper and sauté until tender and slightly browned - 3-4 minutes - stirring frequently.
+Once hot, add half the olive oil (1 Tbsp as original recipe is written // adjust if altering number of servings) and mushrooms.
+Season with a pinch each salt and pepper and sauté until tender and slightly browned – 3-4 minutes – stirring frequently.
 Remove from pan and set aside in a small dish.

 - Heat the same large saucepan over medium heat once more.
-Once hot, add 1 Tbsp olive oil and leeks.
+Once hot, add remaining olive oil (1 Tbsp as original recipe is written // adjust if altering number of servings) and leeks.
 Sauté for 1-2 minutes, or until softened and very slightly browned.

 - Add arborio rice, and cook for 1 minute, stirring occasionally to coat.

 - Add dry white wine and stir gently.
 Cook for 1-2 minutes, or until the liquid is absorbed.

 - Using a ladle, add warmed vegetable stock 1/2 cup (120 ml) at a time, stirring almost constantly, giving the risotto little breaks to come back to a simmer.
 The heat should be medium, and there should always be a slight simmer.
 You want the mixture to be cooking but not boiling, or it will get gummy and cook too fast.

 - Continue to add vegetable stock, stirring to incorporate, until the rice is 'al dente' – cooked through but still has a slight bite.
 This whole process should only take 15-20 minutes (time based on original recipe // adjust if altering number of servings).